ThatCoolCoder/atc/README.md

 - Visibility commands do not take effect until the next tick.
 - Most of the scenarios have not been copied over from the original (more new ones are needed!)
 - Airports can now be facing in diagonal directions, not only orthogonally.
+- Planes are now in alphabetical order in plane list, to make it easier to scan the list

-Changes that area really todos/bugs:
+Changes that are really todos/bugs:
 - Planes landing at the wrong airport are listed as crashing.
 Minor since you lose either way
-- Planes are not in alphabetical order in plane list.
-Moderate since it makes it hard to scan the list
 - Allows you to set delayed commands that will never occur (EG saying to turn at a beacon when that plane is not flying to that beacon).
-Minor since that shouldn't happen often
+Minor since that shouldn't happen often to professionals

 I have not looked at the source code of any other versions except for getting the layout for `Default` level and getting specific values like low fuel threshold.